How do you grow the best-tasting strawberries? We’ll share our planting and growing tips. Let’s start with the best strawberry varieties.

 Our Garden Planner can help you choose the best strawberry varieties to grow.
 Double-click on the strawberry icon to view the Varieties box and then scroll down the drop-down list to select a variety, or click the + button and hover over the information buttons for catalog descriptions.
 You even customize your own variety with its own spacing and dates.

 Strawberries will tolerate a partially shaded position, but grow them in a sunny spot for the best harvests.
 Add plenty of organic matter, such as well-rotted compost, before planting.
 Plant your strawberries so that the base of the crown (where the leaves emerge) is at soil level.
-Space them 18-24in apart in both directions.
+Space them 18 to 24 inches apart in both directions.

 Growing your strawberries in containers keeps the fruit off the ground where they are less likely to be nibbled by slugs.
 Fill the pots with rich potting soil and you can plant the strawberries a little closer together.
 Containers can dry out quickly, so pay close attention to watering.